-The proposed project will deliver renewable, low-cost energy to the national grid, and will contribute to the NSW Government’s net-zero emissions target by 2050.
-The project will provide a significant amount of the new generation capacity which will be required when the Liddell Power Station is retired as planned in 2023.
+The wind farm will deliver renewable, low-cost energy to the National Electricity Market (NEM) and contribute to the NSW Government’s net-zero emissions target by 2050.
+The project will provide a significant amount of new generation capacity required as coal-fired power stations are retired over the next decade.

 At a Glance

-Up to 125 turbines, totalling up to 700MW generating capacity
+Up to 119 turbines, totalling around 700MW generating capacity